siobhain/ccdshop/README.md

 ### B2C

 This is a business to customer application.
 There are several products and a single payment per order.
 Customers can purchase anonymously or can register for an account in which case they can safe their delivery informaiton &/or subscribe to a quarterly newsletter.
-PAyment is via Stripe & banking details are held or saved.
+Payment is via Stripe & banking details are not held or saved.

 ### Agile